shakesco/shakesco-docs/content/docs/autopayments/integration.md

 #### Fees

 {{< callout type="info" >}}
 Please note fees.
-For every pull from a user a 3% fee is charged on the price and for every business pull a 5% fee is charged on the price.
-For every pull of tokens like USDT, USDC etc a 4% fee is charged on the price.
+For every pull from a user a **3%** fee is charged on the price and for every business pull a **5%** fee is charged on the price.
+For every pull of tokens like USDT, USDC etc a **4%** fee is charged on the price.
 {{< /callout >}}

 #### Discount period

-When deploying your `Business Auto` you had to enter a discount period.
+When deploying your `Business Auto` account, you had to enter a discount period.
 A discount period is a period when users can enjoy your service to test it out, free trial.
 They will be required to pay after the end of the free trial.
 Users CANNOT manipulate this with their account.
 It is only offered once.
 We are looking at how we can make it even more efficient that you don't have to worry about users creating numerous accounts to get free tier all the time.

 #### Grace period